no-code-comments/SJTU-UMJI-Course-Files/VV255 Honors Calculus III/README.md

 - The first thing you need to learn in this course is to recognize what she is saying.
 - The second thing you need to learn in this course is to recognize what she is writing.
 - The third thing you need to learn in this course is to recognize what she is teaching.
-- Excellent students never use Olga’s slides to review.
+- Excellent students never listen Olga’s course.